 - $451 million for commercial and scientific lunar exploration, an increase of 50% from FY 2020.

 Proposed Cuts in FY 2021

-- Proposes termination of two astrophysics missions, WFIRST and SOFIA.
-The Wide-Field Infrared Survey Telescope (WFIRST) is a top priority for the astrophysics community and is in development with a launch date of 2025.
+- Proposes termination of two astrophysics missions, Roman Space Telescope and SOFIA.
+The Roman telescope (RST) is a top priority for the astrophysics community and is in development with a launch date of 2025.
 The Stratospheric Observatory for Infrared Astronomy (SOFIA), an airborne observatory, is in active operations.
 The White House's official rationale for their cancellation is so NASA can "focus on higher priorities including completion of the James Webb Space Telescope."
 The James Webb telescope is struggling to meet its launch date and is billions of dollars over-budget.